Composite Quantile Factor Model: Model estimation and the asymptotic results

 In CQFM, instead of estimating the model at a single quantile position $\tau$, we estimate the model simultaneously at multiple quantiles by choosing a sequence of $K$ quantiles, $0 < \tau_1<\tau_2<\cdots<\tau_K<1$, and minimizing the following objection function:

 where $b_{\tau_{k}}$ estimates $b_{0\tau_{k}}$, the $100\tau_{k}\%$ quantile of $\varepsilon_{it}$.
 Let $\hat{\lambda}_i$ and $\hat{F}_t$ be the estimators for $\lambda_{0i}$ and $F_{0t}$ in \cref{eq: CQFM obj}.
 Unlike the solutions to \cref{eq: QFM obj}, $\hat{\lambda}_i$ and $\hat{F}_t$ are not dependent on any specific quantile position, and they estimate parameters in the mean factor model.
 By minimizing the objective function across multiple quantiles, the estimators can adapt to data features at different quantiles while still giving estimates for the mean of the process.
-We usually select equally spaced quantiles with $\tau_{k} = \frac{k}{K+1}$ for $k = 1,2,\cdots,K$ and $K$ is an odd number such as $3,5,7,\cdots$.
+We usually select equally spaced quantiles with $\tau_{k} = \frac{k}{K+1}$ for $k = 1,2,\cdots,K$ and $K$ is an odd number such as $5$ or $7$.
 This will always include the $50\%$ quantile in estimation, but an even number of quantiles also works for \cref{eq: CQFM obj}.
 The number $K$ can be viewed as a tuning parameter of CQFM.
-In the special case of $K=1$, i.e., when a single quantile position is used in \cref{eq: CQFM obj}, CQFM reduces to QFM in \cite{chenetal2021qfm}.
-In light of this, we conclude that CQFM nests QFM as a special case.
+In the special case of $K=1$, i.e., when a single quantile position is used in \cref{eq: CQFM obj}, CQFM reduces to the quantile factor model.
+Our R package can estimate both CQFM and QFM.

 There is no closed-form solution to the minimization exercise in \cref{eq: CQFM obj}, $\hat{b}_{\tau_{k}}$, $\hat{\lambda}_i$, and $\hat{F}_t$ need to be obtained through an iterative algorithm.
 Since $\lambda_i$ and $F_t$ appear as a product in \cref{eq: CQFM obj}, they are not separately identifiable.
 We use the following normalization for identification purposes: